massenz/distlib/README.md

 ![C++](https://img.shields.io/badge/C++-17-red)
 ![OS Linux](https://img.shields.io/badge/OS-Linux,%20MacOS-green)

+# License

+This code is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) open source license.

+See the `LICENSE` file for more details.

 # Motivation

 This is a collection of C++ advanced building blocks to implement distributed systems; they are mostly meant to learn about advanced algorithms, or modern C++ (up to C++17, currently) features.